 A. if that window is situated in a protective screen constructed to accommodate that screen, is not less than that of that screen; or

-B if that window is situated in a structural wall, is not less than that of the radiation protection design requirement for that wall,
+B. if that window is situated in a structural wall, is not less than that of the radiation protection design requirement for that wall,

 and is in either case clearly and durably marked on that window, together with the peak kilovoltage of the x-ray beam with which that equivalent was measured;